Recelis/ContainerExample/README.md

 1. [x] - Dockerise a React app
 2. [x] - Dockerise the Node App
-3. [ ] - Dockerise a Postgres db
+3. [x] - Dockerise a Postgres db
+4. [ ] - Integrate with Better Auth
-4. [ ] - Multistage builds for dev and prod
+5. [ ] - Multistage builds for dev and prod
-5. [ ] - Setup CDK ECS and Fargate
+6. [ ] - Setup CDK ECS and Fargate
-6. [ ] - Connect to Aurora Serverless v2
+7. [ ] - Connect to Aurora Serverless v2